 EXAMPLE: 0x90BADBADC1123480101D00675B4B is a valid DF-18 squitter with the Aircraft Address of “BADBAD”.

-Note: The following example shows the calculation for a rated maximum duty cycle of 0.1%.
+Note 1: The following example shows the calculation for a rated maximum duty cycle of 0.04%.
 The short Mode S interrogation contains the preamble and data pulses as defined in Figure 3-6 of ICAO Annex 10 [1].
-The cumulative time from the 50% point of the rising edge of P1 to the 50% point on the falling edge of the last data pulse is 58 microseconds.
-The maximum transmission rate that does not exceed 0.1% (i.e., 1 millisecond per second of transmission time) is 17 Hz.
+The cumulative time from the 50% power point of the rising edge of P1 to the 50% power point on the falling edge of the last data pulse with maximum allowable pulse width is 63.8 microseconds.
+The maximum transmission rate that does not exceed 0.04% (i.e., 40 microseconds per second of transmission time) is 6.3 Hz.

-Note: Due to pulse merging that occurs in the data pulses, the cumulative time may vary slightly for different data content.
+Note 2: Due to pulse merging and pulse tolerances that occurs in the data pulses, the cumulative time may be slightly less for different data content.

 5.4 Transmitter tests